daylinmorgan/clonmapper/docs/docs/protocol.md

 [^14]: Do not over dry the beads, this can result in a loss of yield and quality.
 [^15]: Beads may become trapped within the meniscus of the water.
-  Pipetting slowly will keep the beads against the wall of the tube and leave them in the remaining 2 $\mu$L of water.
+  Pipetting slowly will keep the beads against the wall of the tube and leave them in the remaining 2 µL of water.
 [^16]: If there are considerable peaks at 120 bp or less, SPRI bead cleanup can be repeated with 1.1X beads to further purify PCR sample, but this will greatly reduce yield.